 Coronaviruses (CoV) are a family of viruses that cause a variety of respiratory illnesses.
 The virus that caused the outbreak in Wuhan, China on 31 December 2019 is new and has been named 2019-nCoV.
 The virus is transmissible from both animals to people, and people to people.
-Since the beginning of the outbreak 2019-nCoV has spread to many countries around the world, and WHO has called it a global health emergency.
+Since the beginning of the outbreak 2019-nCoV has spread to most countries around the world, and WHO has called it a global health emergency of pandemic proportions.

-Read more about the 2019-nCoV epidemic, prevention measures and management of cases at:
+Read more about the 2019-nCoV pandemic, prevention measures, management of cases, and find additional resources below.

 - About Coronavirus: US CDC